Arithmetic volumes of unitary Shimura varieties: The complex volume formula

 \begin{proof} The two claims are equivalent, by the equality of Chern forms of Theorem \ref{thm:taut-hodge compare}, and both hold when $n=2$ by Corollary \ref{cor:base case}.
-Hence we assume $n>2$.
+It therefore it suffices to assume that $n>2$, and that the first equality holds for all relevant (Definition \ref{def:relevant}) hermitian spaces $V^\flat$ of signature $(n-2,1)$.

-Let $V'$ be the hermitian space over $\kk$ of signature $(n-2,1)$ with the same local invariants as $V$.
-If $p\in \mathscr{A}$ the Hilbert symbol $(p,-D)_\ell$ is trivial for all finite primes $\ell$, and so this $V'$ agrees with \eqref{V'}.
-By the first claim of Theorem \ref{thm:height descent 1}, and the equality of Chern forms of Theorem \ref{thm:taut-hodge compare},
+Let $p$ be a prime split in $\kk$, and let $V^\flat$ be the hermitian space of signature $(n-2,1)$ defined by \eqref{Vflat}.
+Using the first claim of Theorem \ref{thm:height descent 1} and the equality of Chern forms of Theorem \ref{thm:taut-hodge compare}, we find